 Musical analysis is a subjective discipline.
 If you hand a piece of music to five different musicians, you may end up with five different interpretations.
 And that's okay!
 The beauty of musical analysis is that there is no one definitive answer.
 Here at Score to Stage I have shared my perspective on some of my favorite musicals, characters, and songs.
 Maybe you agree with my observations.
 Maybe you don't!
 But hopefully you've come away with some new ideas and maybe you've even discovered some tools that will help you analyze a score in the future.
 I hope so!
 And I hope that you continue to consider the power of the score as you approach your work in the theatre.
 The score can be your best friend.
 I'm just here to make the introduction.

 Kerry Auer Fergus

 Kerry Auer Fergus earned a Bachelor’s of Music in vocal performance from St. Olaf College in 2013.
-While a student at St. Olaf, she had the opportunity to perform in many operas, musicals, and revues in conjunction with the school’s Lyric Theatre program.
 After graduating with honors from St. Olaf, Kerry continued her studies at the Savannah College of Art and Design where she received an MFA in performing arts.
 At SCAD, Kerry expanded her interests, dabbling in music direction, dramaturgy, and producing in addition to her studies as an actor.
 Her favorite roles include Cunegonde from Bernstein’s Candide and the Baker’s Wife in Sondheim’s Into the Woods.
-She currently lives in DC with her husband and works with Adventure Theatre: MTC.
+She currently lives in Northern Virginia with her husband and son.